freenas/freenas-docs/userguide/snippets/x_drivetrays.rst

 ~~~~~~~~~~~~~~~~~~~

 Drive trays are used to mount drives in the chassis.
 Each drive tray
-has a status LED which is blue when active or amber if a fault has
+has a status LED which is blue when active, amber if a fault has
-occurred.
+occurred, or solid blue and blinking amber if the drive is designated as
+a hot spare.

 A tray must be placed in each drive bay to maintain proper airflow for
 cooling.
 If fewer than twelve drives are connected, empty "air baffle"